Celebrating 20 years in 2023

 The Saturday trip is extended by 2.5km to journey beside the new N25, then through the 40 meter Dan Donovan tunnel under the N25 duel carriageway and on to the toll plaza for the Thomas Francis Meagher Bridge.
 This is a 17km round trip.
 This journey is on Saturday only when the return journey takes just under an hour.

-The train carriages have been divided into compartments so each party/family will have a private open compartment.
-The compartments are named after the stations on the abandoned Waterford, Dungarvan & Lismore Railway.
+The train carriages are divided into compartments.
+The compartments are named after the original stations along the route of the abandoned Waterford, Dungarvan & Lismore Railway.

 The Whistlestop Café is the perfect stop on Waterford Greenway for refreshments and snacks.
 Enjoy Blue Butterfly Coffee, a selection of hot and cold teas, smoothies, Kilmeaden Bake’s treats, Market Stall Sandwiches and ice cream.

-Take the time to read the Story of Rail storyboards around Kilmeadan Station.
+When you visit the railway or Waterford Greenway please take the time to read the Story of Rail storyboards around Kilmeadan Station.
+They tell the story of Ireland’s rich railway heritage.